PervasiveWellbeingTech/windows-logger-app-v2/README.md

 - `API_TOKEN`: token used by the Qualtrics API (this value must be kept secret)
 - `DATA_CENTER`: information used by the Qualtrics API
 - `DATA_STORAGE_PATH`: path to the folder where the mouse data files are stored (very important to end with "/", like "test_folder/")
+- `DISPLAY_TIME_MODE`: if it is set to "random", TIME_RANDOM_LOWER/UPPER_BOUND variables to calculate the next display survey time.
+Else, we use TIME_BEFORE_NEW_SURVEY
 - `FILE_FORMAT`: file format of the survey answers received after the Qualtrics API call.
 At the moment, the only supported format by the application is "csv"
 - `LOGGER_APP_NAME`: the name of the mouse logger app **logger.exe**
 - `NOTIFICATION`: if it is set to "active", we display the survey with a notification before.
 Else, we display the survey directly